hoisofthehois/COM-CSharpScripting/README.md

 Many developers who work on legacy applications, written in C++ for instance, wish to extend the capabilities of their project in a quick and simple way.
 Scripting is a feature that serves that purpose, and thus the possibility to load and run scripts has been implemented in various programs.

-The most populare programming language for scripting seems to be Python at the moment, due to its huge ecosystem of libraries and its popularity in the field of AI.
-However, writing scripts in a more sophisticated language - i.e. C# - has many advantages:
+The most popular programming language for scripting seems to be Python at the moment, due to its huge ecosystem of libraries and its popularity in the field of AI.
+However, writing scripts in a more sophisticated language - that is, C# - has many advantages:

 - The scripts can be compiled upon loading, resulting in optimized code and faster execution speed.
 - C# is quite well known among desktop and legacy developers, who are the target audience here.